The content is accurate at the time of publication and is subject to change.

 Discover customers will still accrue cashback bonus rewards when making purchases with Apple pay, and the new Freeze It! security feature offered by Discover will still work as well.
 Freeze It! lets cardholders turn their card off from a smartphone in case of loss or theft, stopping new purchases, cash advances, and balance transfers until the user turns the card on again.

-Discover offers a cashback bonus to their cardholders, which may be anywhere from 1% to 5% back on purchases.
+Discover offers a cashback bonus to their cardholders, which may be anywhere from 1% to 5% back on purchases up to quoterly maximum.
 Each quarter, a new spending category is eligible for a higher cashback bonus amount.
 Users must sign up to get the additional bonus rewards.

 Currently, cardholders can get 5% back on restaurant and movie purchases through June 2015.
 In addition, cardholders who make purchases through the Discover cashback online shopping mall, Shop Discover, can get additional cashback on purchases.